How to Raise Girls to Be Leaders—5 Ways to Help Your Daughters Thrive

 All of the values that are repeated in the promise and law are essential in a leader.
 As the girls learn about and internalize these values, they are becoming better leaders—almost without realizing it.
 Not every girl who joins a Girl Scout troop is a natural leader, but nearly every girl who participates in the program comes out of it having learned leadership skills that will serve her for the rest of her life.

 3. Girl Scouts helps girls to welcome challenges and learn from their setbacks

-I have watched my daughter Bria go from someone who was literally afraid of everything to a person who truly welcomes challenges in her life.
+I have watched my oldest daughter go from someone who was literally afraid of everything to a person who truly welcomes challenges in her life.
 As I mentioned before, I know that her experiences with the Girl Scouts have been a huge part of that.
 Not only has she had to learn how to speak in front of larger groups, she has learned many skills through her badge work that continue to serve her well.

 All of my girls have had to learn to plan their own Girl Scout trips and solve problems as they do so.
 It’s a challenge to work with your whole troop and come to an agreement and the girls learn the challenge of compromise and not always getting their own way.

 4. Girl Scouts helps girls to form and maintain healthy relationships

 One of the things my girls all love most about being a Girl Scout is the friendships they have made.
 My oldest daughter mentioned to me that her favorite part of the Girl Scout Law is the part about being a friend to every Girl Scout.
 She loves how friendship is valued and feels it is an important leadership quality.

 Not only do they learn to form relationships with their peers, they also have many wonderful women leaders to look up to and have a relationship with.
 One of my friends on Facebook talked about her own Girl Scout troop leader from when she was a Girl Scout: